tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 Every `DGData` requires an associated `TimeDeltaDG`.
 Predefined datasets (e.g. `tgbl-wiki`) have native time deltas, usually in seconds.

 If you are using a custom dataset, you must specify a time delta.
-If the exact temporal unit is unknown, you can resort to ordered granularity `TimeDelta('r')`:
+If the exact temporal unit is unknown, you can resort to ordered granularity `TimeDelta('r')`, which is the default:

 ```python
 from tgm.data import DGData